 Les Miles plans to remain LSU head coach, agreeing to the terms of a new contract that will replace the contract extension he signed in August 2011.

 Arkansas offered Miles a five-year contract reportedly worth $27.5 million late Tuesday, but LSU athletic director Joe Alleva acted quickly to get Miles a new contract with the Tigers.
-Miles agreed to a seven-year deal with LSU, ESPN.com reported.
-That takes him through 2019, and represents a two-year extension.
-The details are still being ironed out but Miles is likely to receive a "substantial" bump in annual salary.
+Miles signed a new seven-year deal with LSU, according ESPN.com., which will take him through 2019.
+It amounts to a two-year extension.
+He is likely to receive a "substantial" bump in annual salary.